ajmcf52/chitchat/dev_notes/diary.md

 -   Implement the joining of a room.

 Every day, we inch closer and closer to the finish line.
 Tomorrow will be a huge day.

+---

+## Frustrating.

+### Sunday, August 21st 9:31PM PST

+---

+Instead of worrying about the minutia that were noted as things to do next from last time, I am going to cut straight into the meat & potatoes of crucial tasks that need to be implemented as soon as possible.

+**To do today:**

+-   implement the sending a message.
+-   add "Join Room" functionality to allow Bob to join Alice's room.
+-   depending on how much time we have, test both functionalities.

+so sending a message was already mostly implemented, but text doesn't seem to want to appear in the models I have being shown in my _JLists_.
+Seems to have something to do with needing to update UI properties using a _SwingWorker_.
+Sigh...........

+I guess I know what I'm working on tomorrow.